Beuth-Erdelt/DBMS-Benchmarker/README.md

 We also measure and store the **total time** of the benchmark of the query, since for parallel execution this differs from the **sum of times** based on *timerRun*.
 Total time means measurement starts before first benchmark run and stops after the last benchmark run has been finished.
 Thus total time also includes some overhead for example for spawning a pool of processes.
 Additionally total time always spans all benchmarks.
 The sum of times on the other hand ignores warmup and cooldown phase.

 We think
-* the sum of times is more an indicator for performance of the server system
+* the sum of times is more of an indicator for performance of the server system
-* the total time is more an indicator for the performance the client user receives.
+* the total time is more of an indicator for the performance the client user receives.

 We also compute for each query and DBMS
 * **Latency**: Mean time (without warmup / cooldown)